 Is it possible to see both parts of the park during a 1-day trip from Phoenix?
 Yes, it is possible and worth seeing both parts of the Saguaro in one day.

 There are two visitor centers in the park.
-The Red Hills Visitor Center in Saguaro West or The Rincon Mountain Visitor Center in Saguaro East where it is worth starting sighting to take free maps of the area.
+The Red Hills Visitor Center in Saguaro West or The Rincon Mountain Visitor Center in Saguaro East is worth starting sighting to take free maps of the area.

 The park includes 165 miles of hiking trails.
 Furthermore, both parts offer amazing loop drives.